BuongiornoTexas/rsrtools/README.rst

 2. This package is (obviously) not endorsed by Ubisoft - if you use this package and run into problems with your save files, Ubisoft will not be very interested in helping you.
 If this happens, I will try to help, but will be limited by my available time and the complexity of your problem.
-So, in effect repeating the first warning: use this package at your own risk.
+So, in effect repeating the previous warning: use this package at your own risk.

 3. **Don't run this package at the same time as  Rocksmith is running.** You'll end up